 Interested in learning more?
 The Palliative Institute regularly addresses the topics covered in this website through Covenant Health's media channels as well as elsewhere.

-We also curate news stories from around the world related to palliative care, advance care planning and end-of-life topics, some of which are featured below.
+We also curate news stories from around the world related to palliative care, advance care planning and end-of-life topics, which are featured below.

-This article is a reprint in the Mill Woods Mosaic of the Vital Beat story by the name title from May 2, 2022.
+This article is a reprint in the Mill Woods Mosaic of the Covenant news story by the same title from May 2, 2022.

 "Compassionate Cities is an opportunity to supplement or support the care that is provided.
 The care is not helpful unless we know what it is, where it's available and how to access it, and the roles of individuals and organizations to help family members and patients find their way through the system."